Who is the Top Investor In Banco Santander S.A. (SAN)?

 The top institutional shareholder in the company is Fisher Asset Management, LLC with over 106.23 million shares valued at $323.99 million.
 The investor’s holdings represent 0.61% of the SAN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Macquarie Group Limited with 21.11 million shares valued at $64.39 million to account for 0.12% of the shares outstanding.
 The other top investors are Lazard Asset Management LLC which holds 17.66 million shares representing 0.10% and valued at over $53.87 million, while Mondrian Investment Partners Ltd holds 0.09% of the shares totaling 15.79 million with a market value of $48.16 million.

-The stock witnessed a 14.24% loss in the last 1 month and extending the period to 3 months gives it a 15.36%, and is -0.84% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.91% over the week and 2.01% over the month.
+The stock witnessed a 5.97% loss in the last 1 month and extending the period to 3 months gives it a 4.41%, and is 0.57% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.57% over the week and 2.15% over the month.

 Banco Santander S.A.
 (SAN) Analyst Forecasts